Trust Region Continual Learning as an Implicit Meta-Learner: Continual Learning in Trust Regions Induces Meta-Learning

-Under locality, curvature varies slowly within the neighborhood, so $H^{\mathrm{tr}}_{\theta_i}\approx H^{\mathrm{tr}}_{\theta_i^*}$, consistent with observed stability of Hessian spectral outliers near converged local optima where dominant curvature directions remain consistent within local regions \cite{ghorbani2019investigation}.
+with a full derivation in Appendix~\ref{app:appendix-fisher-hessian}.
+In practice, MAML computes $H^{\mathrm{tr}}_{\theta_i}$ from support-set mini-batches.
+Under locality, curvature varies slowly within the neighborhood, so $H^{\mathrm{tr}}_{\theta_i}\approx H^{\mathrm{tr}}_{\theta_i^*}$, consistent with the observed stability of dominant Hessian directions near converged optima \cite{ghorbani2019investigation}.
 Moreover, we assume $H^{\mathrm{tr}}_{\theta^*_i}\approx H^{\mathrm{te}}_{\theta^*_i}$ following the insight that the Fisher/Hessian characterizes the intrinsic geometric properties of the model’s learned predictive distribution \cite{martens2020naturalgradient}.
 Consequently, the local curvature remains similar across any samples (replayed or real) that align with this underlying manifold.
-Finally, by \Cref{eq:fisher-hessian-identity-main}, both can be approximated by a common Fisher curvature proxy evaluated at the old optimum:
+Therefore, by \Cref{eq:fisher-hessian-identity-main}, both can be approximated by a common Fisher curvature proxy evaluated at the old optimum: